CouchPotatoB4/CouchPotato-Documentation/UseCase/MovieVoting/MovieVoting.md

 # 1. Movie Voting

 ## 1.1 Brief Description
 In this use-case, a user votes for movies, in order to put movies he wants to watch in a close-pitch selection.
 This includes a selection of specific genres.
+This Use-Case is a CRUD.

 ## 1.2 Mockup
 ![mockup-movie-voting](./Screenshots/website-movie-voting.png)